wp-plugins/contact-form-7-datepicker-fix/readme.txt

 == Description ==

-You are using the Contact Forms 7 Plugin and are angy about the none IE > 7 Support?
+You are using the Contact Forms 7 Plugin and are angy about the none HTML 5 Support?
 No Problem.
-With this Plugin u will have the normal Datepicker & Number Spinner from jQuery in your Internet Explorers.
+With this Plugin u will have the normal Datepicker & Number Spinner from jQuery in your Internet Explorers and other none HTML5 browsers.

 If you have Questions or Feature Request, feel free and contact me.